is coming to visit your school!

 IF YOUR SCHOOL HAS A TECH PERSON ON STAFF, PLEASE HAVE THAT PERSON AVAILABLE DURING THE INITIAL SET-UP.

-Sarah travels with a laptop (Macbook Air) and a VGA adapter, sometimes called a “pig-tail”, which works with all LCD projectors and SmartBoards.
+Sarah travels with a laptop (Macbook Pro) and both VGA and HDMI adapters, sometimes called “pig-tails”, which work with all LCD projectors and SmartBoards.
 She does not bring her own projector or screen with her.

 Please be sure that the space where the presentations will take place is set up before her arrival with the following things: